 About Bagshot CareBagshot Care is a local charity run by volunteers dedicated to helping Bagshot residents.
 It was started with the encouragement of local health care professionals.
 The charity's purpose is to provide assistance such as transport to and from the doctor's surgery or hospital, and other help with shopping or trips to the supermarket, to anyone of any age living in Bagshot.
 It matches people who have a need with volunteers who can help them – whether on a one off or recurring basis.
-Now in its 21st Year, Bagshot Care has helped over 800 residents and carried out over 10,000 jobs.
+Established in 1998, Bagshot Care has helped over 800 residents and carried out over 10,000 jobs.
 It is our proud boast that, on average, Bagshot Care has provided help to a Bagshot resident every day since we started.
 Bagshot Care is a Registered Charity with the number 1069729.

 Contact UsTelephone any weekday between 10 am and Noon on 07973 560216.
 You may leave a voicemail message if you call at any other time, and it will be picked up at 10 am on the next weekday.
 Alternatively, if you are interested in becoming a volunteer, you may email us on email@example.com